MariaBarros/kokoro-dai-node-api/README.md

 Checks protect the server from overloads.

 The checks are tasks that say our system: "go and check this url every x number of seconds, and then tell the user (the creator of the check) whether the url is up or down".

+We are going to allow the user to create up to five checks and later on we'll go about building background processes that will perform the checking.

+First, let's go creating the check service with a post, get, put and delete that allows the user who's logged in and got a token, to create up to five checks and had those checks listed in its account.

+### Example: Creating a user check
+curl -i -X POST -H "Content-Type:application/json" -H "token:vl6a278nevkhhy5vj4hl" http://localhost:3000/checks -d '{"protocol":"http", "method": "get", "url": "google.com", "successCodes": [200,201], "timeoutSeconds": "3"}'

+### Example: Getting a user check
+curl -i -X GET -H "Content-Type:application/json" -H "token:mg682ja56gpn01i85ipz" http://localhost:3000/checks?id=qgp3r37enh7n6w6hg2x6

+### Example: Updating a user check
+curl -i -X PUT -H "Content-Type:application/json" -H "token:mg682ja56gpn01i85ipz" http://localhost:3000/checks -d '{"id":"qgp3r37enh7n6w6hg2x6","protocol":"https"}'

+### Example: Deleting a user check
+curl -i -X DELETE -H "Content-Type:application/json" -H "token:mg682ja56gpn01i85ipz" http://localhost:3000/checks -d '{"id":"g7itzjitiesutj70hvpa"}'

+## Connecting to an API
+One of the most common task that we are going have to do is integrate with another API.
+Many developers would need to go to the third parties and look for a NodeJS library they provide or look for NodeJS NPM library that someone else has written for interacting with that API.

+But there's another way to integrate an API.
+You can simply craft HTTP messages or HTTPS messages and send them off the third party API.

+For this app, we want to integrate with Twilio, a service that provides and manipulates phone numbers in order to take or receive calls or SMS messages o video calls, or something like that.

+With Twilio, we'll send SMS alerts to the users telling them if their checks are up or down.
+Before we do that full integration, we'd like to write a little library that integrates with Twilio and allows us to send an SMS message.

+So, we are going to create a new function in the helpers to send an SMS message.

 ## Contributing
 Fork this project